goshag45/Godot-Game/README.md

  - ~immortal simple explosion vfx ~twins~ (no longer twins but still immortal)~
  - ~FIX AUDIO OVERLAP ASAP~ partly fixed - limited to 4 death sounds at once
  - ~EXPLOSION IMPULSE FORCE DEPENDS ON WORLD SPACE COORDINATES?????~
+ - when rocket spawns it goes to the right then gets teleported

 guck cube
  - spit green projectiles